AliElSaleh/RiftBuild/How To/Examples/01. Hello RiftBuild (and fuck you cmake)/README.md

 # 01. Hello RiftBuild

-The smallest possible project: one source file and a two-line `.build` file.
+The smallest possible project: one source file and a one line `.build` file.

 ## Try it